FAQ

 What Base or Stand Do I Need for My DIY Pizza Oven?

-Your oven will weigh over 500kg once finished, so a solid, level base is essential.
+Your finished oven will weigh over 500kg, so it needs a solid, level base.

-Ventilation – Allow airflow to reduce heat and moisture build-up
+Allow a bit of airflow where possible to reduce heat and moisture build-up.

 What is Refractory Cement for a DIY Wood-Fired Pizza Oven?